soaravant/printerApp/lessons.md

 - **Realistic Configuration**: Matches the actual printer setup in the environment

 **Technical Notes**:
-- Canon printers are distinguished as "Canon Colour" and "Canon B/W" for clarity
+- Canon printers are distinguished as "Canon Color" and "Canon B/W" for clarity
 - Brother printer uses the "brother" model type for data collection
 - IP addresses are assigned sequentially (192.168.3.41, 192.168.3.42, 192.168.3.43)
 - All printers use the same admin credentials for consistency